DCMLab/ddd/_posts/2020-10-02-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Project funding has been granted!"
+title:  Project funding has been granted!
 date:   2020-10-02 17:54:06 +0200
-categories: project
 ---

 We woke up this morning with good news in our inboxes: